 Flour.
 I use all-purpose flour for the creation of the topping.
 For the gluten-free option, use a high-quality GF flour from Bob's Red Mill or King Arthur.

-Brown Sugar.
+Brown sugar.
 Make sure it’s organic for vegan.

-Thick Cut Rolled Oats.
+Thick cut rolled oats.
 Choose gluten-free if necessary.

 Unsalted butter.
 No need to have the butter at room temperature.
 You can take it right out the fridge if needed because you’ll be partially melting it.
 For the vegan option, sub with vegan butter.